MDAnalysis/UserGuide/doc/source/topology_system.rst

     * :class:`~MDAnalysis.core.topologyobjects.Dihedral`
     * :class:`~MDAnalysis.core.topologyobjects.Improper`

-The value of each topology object can be calculated with :func:`value`, or the name of the topology object (:func:`angle` in this case).
-See :ref:`topology-objects` for more information.
+The value of each topology object can be calculated with :func:`value`, or the name of the topology object.
+The only exception to this is :class:`~MDAnalysis.core.topologyobjects.Bond`, where the other name for :meth:`~MDAnalysis.core.topologyobjects.Bond.value` is :meth:`~MDAnalysis.core.topologyobjects.Bond.length`.

-Each :class:`~MDAnalysis.core.topologyobjects.TopologyObject` also contain the following attributes:
+Each :class:`~MDAnalysis.core.topologyobjects.TopologyObject` also contains the following attributes:

     * :attr:`~MDAnalysis.core.topologyobjects.TopologyObject.atoms` : the ordered atoms in the object
     * :attr:`~MDAnalysis.core.topologyobjects.TopologyObject.indices` : the ordered atom indices in the object